PepeAlex/BUPA_Liver_Disorders/README.md

 ![Alt text](https://github.com/PepeAlex/BUPA_Project/blob/writing/2_bupa.png)

-> Following the subject I used the data to describe some statistic features as MEAN, MIN, MAX, MEDIAN and MODE, and at least I used it to show each statistic features by each "FIELD".
+> Following the subject, I used the data to describe some statistical features such as MEAN, MIN, MAX, MEDIAN and MODE, and lastly, I used it to show each statistic features by each "FIELD".

       import pandas as pd